-See the VR Art Exhibition "Resonant Realities" - from 16.04. - 04.07.2021 at the Haus am Lützowplatz in Berlin.
-The exhibition presents the works of the VR ART PRIZE grant recipients, Banz & Bowinkel, Evelyn Bencicova, Patricia Detmering, Armin Keplinger and Lauren Moffatt.
+The VR Art Exhibition "Resonant Realities" - took place from 16.04. - 04.07.2021 at the Haus am Lützowplatz in Berlin.
+The exhibition presented the works of the VR ART PRIZE grant recipients, Banz & Bowinkel, Evelyn Bencicova, Patricia Detmering, Armin Keplinger and Lauren Moffatt.

 The artists create sculptures and paintings that defy the laws of physics and feature artificial intelligence as their protagonists.
 Their works reflect social dynamics and societal changes brought about by new technologies.
 Curated by VR art expert and artistic director Tina Sauerlaender, the exhibition embeds VR artworks in site-specific installations, thereby placing virtual reality into dialogue with physical space.